-An FHA loan is a home loan that’s backed by the Federal Housing Administration.
-Banks and credit unions issue the loan and the FHA provides the backing, which means that if you can’t pay the mortgage, the FHA pays the lender instead.
-Designed for low- to moderate-income borrowers, FHA loans require smaller down payments than conventional loans and can work with low credit scores.
+An FHA home loan is a mortgage option that’s backed by the Federal Housing Administration (FHA).
+Designed for low- to moderate-income borrowers, FHA home loans require smaller down payments than conventional loans and can work with lower credit scores.

 Have you heard of an FHA loan but not sure what that actually entails?
-Check out this short video to learn about what an FHA loan is and how it can benefit home buyers, especially first-time home buyers.
+An FHA home loan is designed to make homeownership more affordable.
+Learn more in this video.

-Are you ready to buy your first home?
-Working with limited income or money for a down payment?
+Are you ready to buy your first home but are working with a limited income or still saving money for a down payment?
 FHA loans have been helping people buy homes, whether their first or their fourth, since 1934, and this option could be the right solution for you.

 What are the Benefits of an FHA Loan?